GaetanLF/Fill-the-Pokedex/README.md

 ##### Description

-This project aims to complete a so-called "Pokedex" using available data on Bulbapedia.
+This project aims to complete a so-called "Pokedex" using available data on the community driven website bulbapedia.bulbagarden.net.
 We begin with a small database containing names, HPs, types ect. and we add informations such as height, weight, catch rate and hatch steps.

 <p align='center'><img src="https://github.com/GaetanLF/Fill-the-Pokedex/blob/main/Bulbasaur.png" alt="Bulbasaur's infos" /></p>